Visitor Analytics

 Conclusion

-In terms of website analytics and stats, Visitor Analytics is the far superior app.
+In terms of website analytics and stats, TWIPLA is the far superior app.
 There are almost too many extra advantages to count, as you see listed above.
 Lucky Orange only provides an overview that scratches the surface, without going in depth.
 It instead chooses to focus more on other features in their very diverse package.

 Visitor recording feature compared